jonahschueller/ProtocolLib/README.md

 The file Example.java shows a example of how to use this lib.

 Classes you need are Protocol<T>, ProtocolHandler<T>, DataPacket<T>.
-You can find a "Documentation" below.
+You can find a in the documentation.txt file.